Carnauba Palms and Candelilla Shrubs: Plants and Their Wax

 Carnauba palms are often infested by bugs that can carry the parasite that causes Chagas disease.
 Some people use the word "bug" as an alternate name for insect, but according to biological classification bugs belong to a specific order of insects known as the Hemiptera.

 The order Hemiptera contains a family known as the Reduviidae.
 This family contains a subfamily called the Triatominae.
 The members of the subfamily are referred to as either reduviid bugs or as triatomine bugs.
 Many triatomine bugs are blood suckers.
-Some of these bugs—including Rhodnius nasutus, which infests carnauba palms—can transmit Chagas disease.
+Some—including Rhodnius nasutus, which infests carnauba palms—can transmit Chagas disease.
 The bugs breed in the palm trees.
+The disease that they cause is also known as American trypanosomiasis.

 When a triatomine bug bites someone to obtain a meal of blood, they sometimes defecate at the same time.
 The feces may contain the parasite that causes Chagas disease, which is named Trypanosoma cruzi.
 If the parasite enters the victim's bloodstream through the wound created by the bite, it may make the person sick.
 The insects are often known as kissing bugs because they tend to bite people's faces while they are sleeping in order to obtain blood.
 The area around the bite may be swollen.